Information on Filing a Complaint with the DEP Office of Oil & Gas

 Filing complaints is important to correct the problem.
 Filing complaints is also important, because it gives elected officials who may actually want to do the “right thing” the backup they need to do so.

 We have found that it is best to make complaints to the OO&G office in Charleston, as opposed to contacting the inspector directly.
 This is also what the agency prefers.
-Larry Board is the person in charge of handling complaints and contacting the inspector.
+Jason Harmon is the person in charge of handling complaints and contacting the inspector.
 The best thing to do is to take pictures of the problem and start keeping a diary of what you see and whom you talk to about it.
-It is best to take the pictures with a digital camera, if you have one, and e-mail your complaint along with the pictures to Larry.D.Board@wv.gov.
+It is best to take the pictures with a digital camera, if you have one, and e-mail your complaint along with the pictures to Henry.J.Harmon@wv.gov.
 You can also mail them in or fax your complaint to the number below.
 You can also call on the phone.
-Again, the person to contact at this time is Larry Board.
-He can be reached at (304) 926-0499, ext.
-1036 or (304) 926-0450 (OO&G main number).
-If Larry is unavailable, someone else can take the complaint through the main number.
+Again, the person to contact at this time is Jason Harmon.
+He can be reached at (304) 926-0499 or (304) 926-0450 (OO&G main number).
+If Jason is unavailable, someone else can take the complaint through the main number.

 Complaints may also be mailed or faxed to: